numba/texasbbq/README.rst

 probably run on a large variety of different CI systems and platforms.
 It provides a pure Python interface to ``conda`` without using a shell language.
-A self-contained miniconda distribution containing at least ``conda`` 4.9 will be dowwnloaded to ensure a clean build.
+A self-contained miniconda distribution containing at least ``conda`` 4.9 will be downloaded to ensure a clean build.

 It has multiple *stages*, which are actions to perform and multiple *targets*, which are projects to be tested.